 Birmingham’s homeless community is the second largest in the UK, with 1,152 registered cases.
 Imagine those who aren’t even on the radar!
 Stats are one thing but walk the streets and you’ll see this isn’t even half of it.

 10 million tonnes of food is thrown away every year in the UK by cafés, bars, restaurants and businesses.
 With people going hungry and food being thrown away, the solution really is simple.

 It’s easy… we are not just looking for food retailers; anyone can get involved.

-Let’s Feed Brum was set up to build on the work of Inspiration Support, a team of dedicated volunteers who provide essential supplies and friendship to those living on our streets for the past six years.
+Let’s Feed Brum builds on the work of Inspiration Support, a team of dedicated volunteers who have provided essential supplies and friendship to those living on our streets for the past six years.
 Being out on the streets helps us start conversations and signpost existing services already helping tackle the city’s homelessness issue.

 Friday 31st March saw Itihaas’ head chef Pavneet Sangwan, and comedian and chef Hardeep Singh Kohli, join forces with Ampersand’s head chef Phil Bradley to produce a four course meal for 270 people who had gathered to support Let’s Feed…

 If you have any questions about Let’s Feed Brum or want to get involved, then please do get in touch.